cksource/mrgit/README.md

 }
 ```

-With this configuration, if the root repository is on `stable`, calling `mgit co` will check out all repositories to `stable`.
-If you change the branch of the root repository to `master` and call `mgit co`, all sub repositories will be checked out to `master`.
+With this configuration, if the root repository is on `stable`, calling `mrgit co` will check out all repositories to `stable`.
+If you change the branch of the root repository to `master` and call `mrgit co`, all sub repositories will be checked out to `master`.

 ## Commands